 - Family history of FH, elevated LDL-C, or onset of coronary artery disease (CAD) before age 50

-- Personal history of premature CAD or CVD
+- Personal history of early-onset CAD or cardiovascular health issues

 - Presence of xanthomas or corneal arcus in the patient or a first-degree relative